 CPLED

-During the articling year, students attend and complete the professional legal education program required by the Law Society of Alberta.
-That program, known as the Canadian Centre for Professional Legal Education (CPLED) Program, is delivered in Alberta by the Legal Education Society of Alberta (LESA).
-The CPLED Program, which combines face-to-face and on-line training sessions, is offered twice per year.
+Our Calgary students attend and complete the professional legal education program required by the Law Society of Alberta.
+That program, known as the Practice Readiness Education Program (PREP) is administered by the Canadian Centre for Professional Legal Education (CPLED).
 We pay the full Bar Admission tuition and materials fees as well as full salary during the course.

 Memberships and Social Events